 Cause of death: unknown

-Derrick Pounder, an independent forensic pathologist who examined photos of Hudhud’s corpse after the autopsy, told Amnesty International that the pictures show marks on his forearms and the left side of his face that strongly suggest that he suffered repeated injuries before his death.
+Derrick Pounder, an independent forensic pathologist who examined photos of Hadhoud’s corpse after the autopsy, told Amnesty International that the pictures show marks on his forearms and the left side of his face that strongly suggest that he suffered repeated injuries before his death.
 The marks, he said, cannot be explained by the natural processes which occur as bodies decay, and represent injuries.
 He added that the distribution of the marks “strongly suggests repeated systematic infliction in life, that is to say, ill-treatment/torture,” most likely caused by burns rather than blows.
 Pounder also noted the difference between the autopsy scars and the injuries inflicted on his body prior to his death.

 Pounder’s analysis correlates with the testimonies of two eyewitnesses, who each said they noticed injuries on his face and head at the hospital mortuary on 10 April — before the autopsy was carried out.

-The family said that both the prosecution and the Ministry of Interior’s statements contradict an account from a police officer at the hospital, who had said Hudhud was detained for “attempting to steal a car”.
+The family said that both the prosecution and the Ministry of Interior’s statements contradict an account from a police officer at the hospital, who had said Hadhoud was detained for “attempting to steal a car”.

 Ayman had regularly posted content on his social media accounts that criticized the authorities’ economic policies.